 Spanking clean in your birthday suit, you can now head to the bath.
 Dip a toe in to check if you can manage it — doing a hot!hot!hot! dance while hadaka (naked) may not be your best look.
 Ease yourself in.
 Your towel should not go in the water — keep it around your neck or folded and placed on top of your head.
 Long hair should be kept up and should also not be dangling the water.

 Tattoos are a tough one.
 Many places have rules that prohibit tattoos, so you may have to either cover it up with a bandage if it’s small enough or keep your booty to yourself, alas.
 There are a few places that allow them, however and things are gradually getting more relaxed.

 Now you know what to do, and how to do it, here are some of the best value for money onsen in Tokyo:

 Saya no Yudokoro

 This pretty onsen has rotemburo, or open-air baths, so you can really be at one with nature.
-Japanese gardens, fragrant cedar, bathing among rocks and trees, the whole shebang.
-There are 14 types of bath plus a special hot stone bath, which does cost extra but the price includes a towel and bathing suit.
+Japanese gardens, fragrant cedar, bathing among rocks and trees — the whole shebang.
+There are multiple baths and saunas to choose from, including a special hot stone sauna, which does cost extra but the price includes a towel and pajama rental (because you will sweat!).
 The have body soap and shampoo and conditioner as well as towels to rent.

 |Address||3-41-1 Maenocho, Itabashi-ku, Tokyo|